Tories warn May over Brexit compromise with Labour

 Meanwhile, EU chief Brexit negotiator Michel Barnier will travel to Ireland for talks with Leo Varadkar ahead of Wednesday’s summit.

-At the weekend, Mr Varadkar said his preference was for a longer delay than the June 30 date proposed by Mrs May and said it was “extremely unlikely” that any one of the 27 EU leaders would use their veto over an extension at the European Council meeting.
+At the weekend, the Taoiseach said his preference was for a longer delay than the June 30 date proposed by Mrs May and added that it was “extremely unlikely” that any one of the 27 EU leaders would use their veto over an extension at the European Council meeting.